google/weather-tools/weather_mv/README.md

            --direct_num_workers 2
 ```

-Upload all variables, but for a specific geographic region (for example, the contitental US):
+Upload all variables, but for a specific geographic region (for example, the continental US):

 ```bash
 weather-mv --uris "gs://your-bucket/*.nc" \